 The other companies acted slow, giving Microsoft a market dominance.
 The company released Windows 95 on August 24, 1995, featuring pre-emptive multitasking.
 Windows 95 Plus was bundled with the online service MSN, and Internet Explorer, a Web browser.

 In 2001, Microsoft introduced its first gaming unit, the Xbox system.
-Xbox faced stiff competition from Sony's PlayStation, and eventually, Microsoft discontinued the original Xbox in favour of later versions.
+Xbox faced stiff competition from Sony's PlayStation, and eventually, Microsoft discontinued the original Xbox in favor of later versions.
 In 2005, Microsoft released the Xbox 360 gaming console, which was a success.

 After this from 2007-201, Microsoft launched a variety of services and products like Windows Vista, which focused on features and security.
 Azure Services Platform, the company's entry into the cloud computing market for Windows, launched on October 27, 2008.